 User must report all accidents and injuries involving a DDP Bike Share bicycle to the local authorities and to DDP Bike Share's Customer Service at 1-888-MoGo-123 as soon as possible, but no later than 24 hours after the occurrence of the accident or injury.

 User agrees if User is unable to report identifying information due to a medical emergency, Company may, at its discretion, provide personal and contact information to the authorities upon their request.

 Section 13.
 Additional Fees.

-If the Detroit Bike Share bicycle is not returned to a Bike Dock within the Permitted Period of Continuous Use, then User will be charged a fee as provided in Section 9.3 of this Agreement.
+If the DDP Bike Share bicycle is not returned to a Bike Dock within the Permitted Period of Continuous Use, then User will be charged a fee as provided in Section 9.3 of this Agreement.
 If the DDP Bike Share bicycle is returned to a Bike Dock damaged or in a state of disrepair arising out of User’s negligence, except for normal wear and tear, then User will be charged a fee that is equal to the cost of repair.
-Such fees may be charged as soon as 24 hours after the DDP Bike Share bicycle is not returned or is returned in a damaged state.
+Such fees may be charged as soon as 12 hours after the DDP Bike Share bicycle is discovered if not returned or is returned in a damaged state.
 Company will attempt to contact the User via telephone and email before charging the User's credit card, by using the contact information provided by the User when subscribing to the Service.

 Section 14.
 Helmets.